browserengineering/book/book/rendering-architecture.md

 It's not impossible to move style and layout off the main thread "optimistically", but these are the reasons it's challenging. for browsers to do it.
-However, I expect that at some point in the future it will be achieved.
+I expect that at some point in the future it will be achieved (maybe you'll be the one to do it?).

 Summary
 =======

-This chapter explained in some detail the two-thread rendering system at the core of modern browsers.The main points to remember are:
+This chapter explained in some detail the two-thread rendering system at the core of modern browsers.
+The main points to remember are:

+* The browser uses event loops, tasks and task queues to do work.

-* The goal is to consistently generate drawn frames to the screen at a 60Hz cadence, which means a 16ms budget to draw each frame.
+* The goal is to consistently generate drawings to the screen at a 60Hz cadence, which means a 16ms budget to draw each animation frame.

-* There are multiple ways to achieve the desired frame candence: Optimize (make stuff faster), Cache (reuse past work), Parallelize (do stuff in multiple threads), and Schedule (put off less important work for later, or batch work together).
+* There are multiple ways to achieve the desired animation frame candence: do less work, cache, parallelize, and schedule.

-* The main thread runs an event loop that runs various tasks, including JavaScript and browser rendering.
+* The main thread runs an event loop for various tasks, including JavaScript, style and layout.
 The rendering task is special, can include special JavaScript `requestAnimationFrame` callbacks in it, and at the end commits a display list to a second thread.